at what age do you leash train a puppy 2

 Training Treats and Rewards

 Training treats and rewards are an essential part of leash training.
-Choose treats that are small, soft, and highly palatable to maximize their effectiveness.
+Choose small, soft, and highly palatable treats to maximize their effectiveness.
 Keep a supply of treats handy during training sessions and reward your puppy consistently for desired behaviors.
-In addition to treats, verbal praise and petting can also be used as rewards to reinforce good leash manners.
+In addition to treats, verbal praise, and petting can also be used as rewards to reinforce good leash manners.

 Important Safety Considerations